silitone/aria2.ts/README.md

 "entities" AKA classes and objects.

 Headers declares only pointers to structures and all functions related to this structure get a pointer as first argument.
-A
+Actual structures are defined inside its' respective compila